reusee/ccg/README.md

 }
 ```

 Method Second is not generated.
-And type IntStrPair is automatically generated because it's used by NewIntStrPair and First method.
+And type IntStrPair is automatically generated because it's depended by NewIntStrPair and First method.